justinzelinsky/chatroom-ui/README.md

 `npm start`

-and navigate to `localhost:9000`
+and navigate to `localhost:8082`

-Note: You will need to have the server running as well.
-TODO: Update with server repo URL
+**Note**: You will need to have the server running as well.
+You can check out that codebase [here](https://github.com/justinzelinsky/chatroom-server).

-## Special Thanks

-Many thanks to Rishi Prasad for his phenomenal [tutorial](https://blog.bitsrc.io/build-a-login-auth-app-with-mern-stack-part-1-c405048e3669) on building an authentication app.